Introduction to Cloud Data Storage Service

 Some of the best cloud data storage service options of the day include –

-Dropbox is arguably one of the most popular cloud data storage service options in the market offering 2GB of storage space as part of the free basic account.
-This may not suffice for the storage needs of most individuals today, given the relatively large size of media files shared but it is possible to expand this storage space in several ways.
+Dropbox is arguably one of the most popular cloud data storage service options in the market, offering 2GB of storage space as part of the free basic account.
+This may not suffice for the storage needs of most individuals today, given the relatively large size of media files shared, but it is possible to expand this storage space in several ways.

-Simply for taking a tour of the basic account, you will get an additional 250 MB and if you choose to set up a Mailbox account, you can get an additional 1 GB of storage.
+Simply for taking a tour of the basic account, you will get an additional 250 MB, and if you choose to set up a Mailbox account, you can get an additional 1 GB of storage.
 You can refer friends and get an extra 500 MB of storage against every sign-up.
 There is a cap of 16 GB on the additional space you can get through referral.
-Enabling camera upload feature would get you a straight benefit of 3GB in your storage space.
+Enabling the camera upload feature would get you a straight benefit of 3GB in your storage space.

 Paid Subscription Plans: